alvnka/alx-higher_level_programming/0x00-python-hello_world/README.md

 9-easter_egg.py - printing 'The Zen of Python' 10-check_cycle.c - checks if a linked list has a cycle lists.h - contains all prototypes for 10
+100-write.py - prints exact words as required using the write function into stderr.